colmdoyle/gh-activity/readme.md

+# ARCHIVED

+This piece of code has been archived.

 # Unofficial GitHub activity widget

 This Activity widget allows you to show events related to users and individual repositories on any webpage you choose.
 It displays